meganz/sdk/README.md

   - An example app for Android (using Java bindings based on SWIG) in `examples/android`
   - An example app for iOS (using Objective-C bindings) in `examples/iOS`

-[MEGAcmd](examples/megacmd), a higher level command line application that uses the SDK to provide interactive and scriptable access to MEGA, can be found [here](https://github.com/meganz/megacmd).
+[MEGAcmd](https://github.com/meganz/megacmd), a higher level command line application that uses the SDK to provide interactive and scriptable access to MEGA.
 You can use it by running megacmd-server and talk to it from PHP/Python code, for instance.

 ## How to build the SDK library